emretanriverdi/orderedmap/README.md

 This project was created for fun and as a simple exercise.

-If you plan to use it in a production environment, please do so at your own risk.
+If you plan to use it in production environment, please do so at your own risk.